flyway/flywaydb.org/download/faq.md

 If you can't find the answer to your question here, please contact us at **sales@flywaydb.org** and we'll be happy to help you.

-## What are Flyway Pro Edition and Flyway Enterprise Edition?
+## What is Flyway Teams Edition?

-Flyway Pro Edition and Flyway Enterprise Edition are supersets of Flyway Community Edition which add more functionality, support older databases and Java runtimes and provide additional support options for customers.
+Flyway Teams Edition is a superset of Flyway Community Edition which adds more functionality, supports older databases, and provides additional support options for customers.

+## What happened to Flyway Pro and Enterprise Edition?

+Historically Flyway had two paid for editions called Pro and Enterprise.
+As of Flyway's version 7.0 release, these two editions have been combined into a new edition called Flyway Teams.
+Flyway Teams provides the extra functionality that Enterprise Edition once did.

+Existing Pro and Enterprise license keys will continue to work with Flyway Teams Edition for as long as they are valid.
+Pro Edition customers are essentially 'upgraded' to Teams.

 ## How long are database releases supported in each edition of Flyway?

 The different editions of Flyway come with different support timeline guarantees for database releases.
-For Flyway Community and Pro Editions a database release is guaranteed to be supported for 5 years from its GA (General Availability) release date.
-Flyway Enterprise Edition gives you stronger guarantees by extending it to a full 10 years.
+For Flyway Community a database release is guaranteed to be supported for 5 years from its GA (General Availability) release date.
+Flyway Teams Edition gives you stronger guarantees by extending it to a full 10 years.
 Each edition gives you the strong predictability you need to be able to manage your database upgrade cycles at the pace you require.

 Example: Oracle 12.2 went GA in March 2017.
-It is guaranteed to be compatible with Flyway Community and Pro Editions until at least March 2022.
-After that date support will be retired from the Community and Pro Editions, but it is guaranteed to still remain available until at least March 2027 with Flyway Enterprise Edition.
+It is guaranteed to be compatible with Flyway Community until at least March 2022.
+After that date support will be retired from Community Edition, but it is guaranteed to still remain available until at least March 2027 with Flyway Teams Edition.

 ## Is there a trial version?

 Yes there is.
 All you need to do is <a href="" data-toggle="modal" data-target="#flyway-trial-license-modal">request a trial license key</a>.
-This license key is valid for 30 days and can be used with either Flyway Pro or Enterprise Edition.
-After 30 days you must either upgrade to a full Flyway Pro Edition or Flyway Enterprise Edition license or downgrade to Flyway Community Edition.
-The trial comes with the full functionality of the Flyway Pro or Enterprise Edition, except for the source code, which is only available to paying customers.
+This license key is valid for 30 days and can be used with Flyway Teams.
+After 30 days you must either upgrade to a full Flyway Teams Edition license or downgrade to Flyway Community Edition.
+The trial comes with the full functionality of the Flyway Teams Edition, except for the source code, which is only available to paying customers.

 ## Do I have to set up a license server or open ports in my firewall?